Jonathanpatta/copypastadb-scraper/README.md

 ### Step 2: Scrape Individual URLs

 Run `individual_link_scraper.py` to scrape each individual URL and obtain the copypasta content.
 The content and title are saved every `batch_size` (default is 1000).
+You can set the batch_no to start from a particular batch_no after stopping midway.

 ```sh
 python individual_link_scraper.py